pscdasilva54/gcdata/README.md

 meantbodyaccstdz

-Means and standard deviations of values from the accelerometer after some signal filtering, of gravity along x, y or z.
+Means and standard deviations of values from the accelerometer, after some signal filtering, of gravity along x, y or z.

 meantgravityaccmeanx